hash6iron/ESPeccy/README.md

 The SD card should be formatted in FAT16 / FAT32.

-Just that: then put your .sna, .z80, .p, .tap, .trd and .scl whenever you like and create and use folders as you need.
+Just that: then put your .sna, .z80, .p, .tap, .trd, and .scl wherever you like and create and use folders as you need.

 There's also no need to sort files using external utilities: the emulator creates and updates indexes to sort files in folders by itself.